DKeAlvaro/Elearn/structure.md

 This class aggregates various state managers (`DataManager`, `ProgressManager`, `LessonState`) and contains high-level business logic, such as the system for unlocking lessons sequentially.

+Also exposes `reload_lessons()` and encapsulates scenario state for interactive exercises.

 ### `src/views/`

 This directory contains the different views of the application.
 Each view is a Flet `View` object that represents a screen.